Postdoctoral Fellowships

 • Engaging in scholarly activity that advances the field of sex and gender therapy and research

 Applicants must have a PhD or PsyD in psychology or marriage and family therapy and be eligible for licensure in the State of Minnesota.
 We prefer applicants to have experience or an interest in a career that combines clinical and scholarly endeavors in the area of sexual and gender health.
 Our fellows enjoy a competitive salary, excellent benefits, and a professional travel stipend.
-The University of Minnesota recognizes and values the importance of diversity and inclusion in enriching the employment experience of its employees and in supporting the academic mission, and is proud to be an Equal Opportunity Employer.
+The University of Minnesota recognizes and values the importance of enriching the employment experience of its employees and in supporting the academic mission, and is proud to be an Equal Opportunity Employer.

 The fellowship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).